thomaseibner/snowflake-provisioning/README.md

 create the role and grant the appropriate access roles to the functional role.
 If someone happened to grant a role you did not want the functional role to have access to, the script will detect this and remove the grant as it is not part of the configuration.

+The configuration definition supports wild cards at the database, schema, and warehouse level, but you have to specify the exact role type as defined in db-config.json/sc-config.json/wh-config.json.

 ## TODO